Don Lemon Calls Donald Trump’s Claims About Obama Campaign A ‘Flat-Out Lie’

-Don Lemon cannot stand President Donald Trump’s claims about the 2008 Obama campaign, and last night, the Daily Beast reported, he decided to address it.
+Don Lemon cannot stand President Donald Trump’s claims about the 2008 Obama campaign, and last night, the Daily Beast reported he decided to address it.

 The CNN host started the beginning of his prime-time show CNN Tonight with Don Lemon on Monday, December 10 by bringing up something that had been “bugging [him] for the last few days” and makes him “want to scream” at the television whenever he sees it on the air.